-- Accessible parking spaces must be located as close as practicable to accessible entrances of the premises or infrastructure and connected to them via accessways. - Accessible parking spaces must conform to the layouts and dimensions of AS/NZS2890.6 (2009) Design for access and mobility.
+- Accessible parking spaces must be located as close as practicable to accessible entrances of the premises or infrastructure and connected to them via accessways. - Accessible parking spaces must conform to the layouts and dimensions of AS/NZS2890.6 (2009) Parking facilities, Part 6: Off-street parking for people with disabilities.